Rug Weaving Materials

 steps in preparing the wool for making rugs.
 After shearing

-the ship the wool is being dried and combed.
+the sheep the wool is being dried and combed.
 Thorns, splinters

 and felts which lower its quality and can be a problem for